-Longevity Health Plan does not discriminate in terms of participation, reimbursement, or based on the population of customers serviced, against any health care professional who is acting within the scope of his or her license or certification under state law.
+Longevity Health Plan does not discriminate (in terms of participation, reimbursement or the population of customers served) against any health care professional who is acting within the scope of his or her license or certification under state and federal law, on the basis of race, color, religion, national origin, sex (including gender identity), sexual orientation, age or disability.
 All practitioners and organizational applicants to Longevity Health Plan must meet basic eligibility requirements and complete the credentialing process prior to becoming a participating provider.

-No provider can be assigned a health plan effective date, be included in a provider directory, or have customers assigned without completing the credentialing process
+No provider can be assigned a health plan effective date, be included in a provider directory or have customers assigned without completing the credentialing process.